Richard F. Ericson: Biography

-Richard Ericson received a bachelor's with Phi Beta Kappa and a master's degree at University of Chicago and received his doctorate in economics at Indiana University in 1952.
+Richard Ericson received a bachelor's with Phi Beta Kappa and a master's degree at University of Chicago and received his doctorate in economics at Indiana University Bloomington in 1952.

 He was a full professor at Stetson University and head of the Department of Management in the School of Business from 1952 to 1956.
 From 1956 he was appointed associate professor of management in hospital administration at the State University of Iowa.
 In 1959 he was a consultant to the Ohio Department of Transportation.
 After that he moved to Washington DC in 1960, where he had been named professor of business administration at George Washington University, and there in 1969 he became professor of management.

 Ericson was organizationally active.
 He was chairman of the Comparative Administration Task Force at the Academy of Management from 1966 to 1968, and president and managing director of the Society for General Systems Research in 1968 for a year.
 In 1969 he became director of the Interdisciplinary Systems and Cybernetics Project, Program of Policy Studies in Science and Technology at George Washington University in Washington, D.C.

 Ericson was a member of Phi Beta Kappa, Beta Gamma Sigma, the American Economic Association, the American Management Association, the Society for General Systems Research, the American Cybernetics Association, the Academy of Management, the American Association for the Advancement of Science, and the World Future Society.

 One of his students was an author on management and systems thinking Stephen G. Haines.

 Work

-Ericson's research interests were in the fields of general systems and cybernetics approaches to management theory and practice, value issues in contemporary management,.
+Ericson's research interests were in the fields of general systems and cybernetics approaches to management theory and practice, value issues in contemporary management.
 Ericson (1979) believed that "society has now thrust upon it a kind of moral imperative to focus efforts on the utilization of general systems concepts and conceptualizations by policy-forming executives, administrators, and managers in all kinds of large-scale organizations."